SeePeaJay/glass/README.md

 # glass

-Glass is a recursive-descent parser, for a Markdown-esque language I am currently designing.
+Glass is a recursive-descent parser for a Markdown-esque language I am currently designing.

 Right now, it supports the following basic syntax: